 Learning How to Adapt to Changing Market Conditions Through Design Thinking

 Businesses operate on their own but anytime that there is a major disruption in the market, there is no other way to go but to learn and to adapt.
 It is the capability to quickly respond that could make or break a team.
-Global Energy Company knows hence, their objective to apply design thinking to be able to shift into a whole new direction.
+The Global Energy Company recognises this, and it is their objective to apply design thinking to be able to shift into a whole new direction.